 I’ve decorated the kitchen and dining room with red heart ornaments, mini-wreaths and embellishments for Valentines Day.

-After creating a DIY Let Me Call You Sweetheart Wreath recently, there were a few red heart ornaments leftover just begging to be used.
+After creating a DIY Let Me Call You Sweetheart Wreath recently, there were a few red heart ornaments leftover.
 So I got myself to Michaels and picked up two more packages of eight.

-First, I incorporated the red hearts into a formal dining room tablescape with decorated chandelier.
-That’s when I ‘rediscovered’ red heart-shaped wreaths, previously used as used napkin rings.
+First, I incorporated the red hearts into a formal dining room tablescape.
+That’s when I ‘rediscovered’ red heart-shaped wreaths, previously used as napkin rings.
 Do you ever forget you have stuff?
-Or, then where you stashed it?
+Or, then where you stashed it lol?

 A couple of years ago, three of my friends joined me for a Valentines Day tea with champagne cocktails and desserts.
 Valentine’s Day is about love and romance, but it’s also about celebrating friendships.

-I met all three of these lovely ladies at the gym a number of years ago.
+I met all three of these lovely ladies at the gym.
 We regularly go for coffee and smoothies after class, and plan outings throughout the year together.

-Anyway, a couple of years ago, I wanted to thank my gym buddies for supporting me through a particularly rough patch.
+Anyway, I wanted to thank my gym buddies for supporting me through a particularly rough patch.
 So, I invited them for a Valentines Day tea party. (more…)